nemanjam/nemanjam.github.io/README.md

 ## Features

-The greatest care is devoted to a solid, clear, comprehensive, understandable, maintainable and customizable structure.
+The greatest care is devoted to a solid, clear, comprehensive, understandable, maintainable and customizable code structure.

 #### Astro

 - Latest Astro, statically generated, high performance
 - Post and Project content collections for `.mdx` content
 - Support for both Tags (1:N) and Categories (1:1) relations
-- Astro view transitions
+- Astro view transitions that track Post across all the pages
-- Astro optimized images
+- Astro optimized images with all image sizes and breakpoints centralized into a single place as constants
 - Pagination for both blog and projects pages
 - Environment variable controlled preview mode for draft posts and projects
-- Embedded code syntax highlighting using `expressive-code`integration
 - RSS and Json feed endpoints
+- Enabled React integration for components that require client side interactivity

 #### Structure

 - Extracted configuration for integrations and plugins to keep `astro.config.ts` clean and readable
 - All website routes centralized into a single constant object
 - All file system paths centralized into a single constant object
-- All image sizes and breakpoints centralized into a single place as constants
+- Clear, separated, hierarchical, both centered and full-width layouts for all types of pages:`.mdx` pages, collections pages - Post and Project, and List pages - indexes with pagination
+- Extracted logic for querying content collections for clean and readable `getStaticPaths()`

 #### Styling